Bradley–Terry model: Definition

 This formulation highlights the similarity between the Bradley–Terry model and logistic regression.
 Both employ essentially the same model but in different ways.
 In logistic regression one typically knows the parameters $\beta_i$ and attempts to infer the functional form of $\Pr(i>j)$; in ranking under the Bradley–Terry model one knows the functional form and attempts to infer the parameters.

-With a scale factor of 400, this is equivalent to the Elo rating system for players with Elo ratings R_{i} and R_{j}.
+With a scale factor of 400 and a base of 10, this is equivalent to the Elo rating system for players with Elo ratings R_{i} and R_{j}.